 - Sections 300 through 700 explain the credit points and calculations that are used to verify CRS credit.

-In January 2021, an addendum to the Coordinator’s Manual became effective.
+- The addendum to the Coordinator’s Manual became effective in January 2021.

 CRS Participating Communities

-How are Flood Insurance Premium Discounts for CRS Communities Calculated?
+Discounts on Flood Insurance Premiums for CRS Communities

-Flood insurance premium rates in Community Rating System communities are discounted in increments of 5%.
+Flood insurance premium discounts in CRS communities range from 5% to 45% and are discounted in increments of 5%.
 A Class 10 community is not participating in the CRS and receives no discount.
-A Class 9 community receives a 5% discount for all policies in its Special Flood Hazard Areas, a Class 8 community receives a 10% discount, all the way to a Class 1 community, which receives a 45% premium discount.
+A Class 9 community receives a 5% discount for all policies, a Class 8 community receives a 10% discount, all the way to a Class 1 community, which receives a 45% premium discount.

-Classifications are based on 19 creditable activities, organized in four categories:
+Classifications are based on the community’s CRS credit points obtained in 19 creditable activities.
+The CRS activities are organized in four categories:

 - Public Information